IDHalverson/quandl-eod-helper/README.md

 See it on [NPM](https://www.npmjs.com/package/quandl-eod-helper)

 Fetch, extract and parse time-series stock data from the [Quandl](https://www.quandl.com/) API (only `database_code` EOD supported).
-It also fills the data such that weekends and holidays will be populated with the stock price data from the last day from which data is available.
+This package also fills the data such that weekends and holidays will be populated with the stock price data from the last day from which data is available.
 Future versions may support different schemas, file types, and/or database_codes.